Skip to content

 6. REPOSITING AND PRESERVING DATA IN THE EUI RESEARCH REPOSITORY CADMUS

-Cadmus_ResData_fullEUI research data can be preserved in the research repository, Cadmus, which is an infrastructure for EUI research outputs, a platform for sharing research data and a solution for funder-mandated research data management compliance.
+EUI research data can be preserved in the research repository, Cadmus, which is an infrastructure for EUI research outputs, a platform for sharing research data and a solution for funder-mandated research data management compliance.
+Scholars are encouraged to reposit and - where possible - to share data in compliance with the European Commission’s policy on Open Science to spread knowledge “as soon as it is available using digital and collaborative technology.”
+Special provisions for the preservation and sharing of qualitative data (audio, transcripts &c.) are described in Section 8 below.
 The EUI workflow is explained in Bourke, T. (2022).
 Bibliographic Control of Research Datasets: reflections from the EUI Library, JLIS.It, 13(1), 321–334.

 6.a Preparing data for reposit in Cadmus

 Datasets presented for reposit in the EUI research repository, Cadmus, must be compliant with data protection regulations pertaining to persons, families and households.
 Research datasets which are partially based on pre-existing sources must not violate database copyright provisions.
 Library staff can advise on compliance.
 The European Commission published a report on Open Science and Intellectual Property Rights in 2022.
 EUI members submitting to the Cadmus repository should create a DATA folder and a DOCS folder.
 The DOCS folder should contain precise documentation about the methodology, context and discipline of the research project.
 Where applicable, codebooks should also be presented for reposit.
 Documentation should be in PDF/a format for preservation.
-Data should be submitted in the original file format version.
+Data should be submitted in the original file format.
 Large datasets should be submitted in a compressed archival format (eg. .zip, .tgz).
 Subsets should be accommodated within the DATA folder - not submitted as multiple repository entries.
-If new iterations of a dataset are planned, scholars can consult with Library staff to determine whether these should be added to the original Cadmus entry (with updated date range), or reposited with a new Cadmus entry.
-The uploading of datasets and documentation is done by Library staff, after the submission of the online submission form.
-The archiving of qualitative multi-media outputs (audio, transcripts &c.) is described in Section 8.e below.
+If new iterations of a dataset are planned, scholars can consult with Library staff to determine whether these should be added to the original Cadmus entry (with updated date range), or reposited as a new Cadmus entry.
+The uploading of datasets and documentation is done by Library staff after the submission of the online submission form.
+The archiving of more restricted qualitative multi-media outputs (audio, transcripts &c.) is described in Section 8 below.

 6.b Completing the dataset submission form